MiguelMarcelino/Thoth/query-languages/graph-ql/schemas-and-types.md

 | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |
 | <code>mutation CreateReviewForEpisode($ep: Episode!, $review: ReviewInput!) {<br>  createReview(episode: $ep, review: $review) {<br>    stars<br>    commentary<br>  }<br>}<br></code> | <code>{<br>  "data": {<br>    "createReview": {<br>      "stars": 5,<br>      "commentary": "This is a great movie!"<br>    }<br>  }<br>}<br></code> |

-The fields on an input object type can themselves refer to input object types, but ==you can’t mix input and output types in your schema.
+The fields on an input object type can themselves refer to other input object types, but ==you can’t mix input and output types in your schema.
 Input object types also can’t have arguments on their fields==.

 ---
 # Sources